 - 1¼ Cups semolina flour

-- 1¼ Cups bread flour plus more to prevent sticking
+- 1¼ Cups bread flour or all-purpose flour plus more to prevent sticking

 - 1 large whole egg room-temperature